 I mentioned that we had the chance to head out to Bremner for our overnight trip but we were supposed to hit Skolai Pass area also.
 I didn’t really know what I was missing until this flight.
 If you go to Wrangell for a fly-in trip, Skolai is like a mini Switzerland.
 If I get the chance to go back I hope that I can get a few days in that area.

 After that flight our trip was pretty much over.
-We turned in all of our flight equipment, headed back to Anchorage and the regional office to drop off the car.
+We turned in all of our flight equipment, headed back to Anchorage to drop off the car.
 Then we headed out for some celebratory drinks.
 We had no car so we didn’t need to worry about a DD so we were all having a great time.
 So much so that when I ordered my 3rd or 4th drink I felt really tipsy, even sitting down.
 I looked at my drink and thought to myself, I better slow down here a little.
 Then I looked up and realized that I wasn’t the only one feeling this way.
 It wasn’t the alcohol making me feel tipsy but rather we were in the middle of a 6.3 magnitude earthquake.
 The ENTIRE building was shaking and people started standing up.
 Apparently that is a thing?
 After that we headed out to dinner and had a few more drinks before calling it a night to make our early flights the next morning.

 Overall I shot around 6500 photos in 10 days pairing that down to about 500.
 The majority of those shots came during the scenic flights.
 It was totally amazing to see this park from the air.
 You lose all sense of scale when you are up there.
 Mountains that look close enough to crash into are a quarter mile away.
 Icebergs the size of houses are just dots in the bay.
 It’s the only way to really “see” the majority of the park.
 It’s a wild and untamed place.
 You could take any individual feature from this park whether it’s a mountain, waterfall, glacier, lake, etc. and place it in the lower 48 and it would be its own National Park.
 But here, it’s just another unnamed feature.
 Alaska really is the last frontier.
 It’s so freaking big and majestic that you can’t help but be humbled by it.